scalar-labs/scalar-kubernetes/docs/AzureMarketplaceGuide.md

 # How to install Scalar products through Azure Marketplace

-Scalar products (Scalar DB, Scalar DL, and some tools) are provided in the Microsoft Azure Marketplace as container images.
-This guide explains how to use Scalar product container images from the Microsoft Azure Marketplace.
+Scalar products (Scalar DB, Scalar DL, and their tools) are provided in Azure Marketplace as container offers.
+This guide explains how to install Scalar products through Azure Marketplace.

 Note that some Scalar products are licensed under commercial licenses, and the Azure Marketplace provides them as BYOL (Bring Your Own License).
 Please make sure you have appropriate licenses.